-Ferroglobe's core objective is to maintain a balanced and sustainable capital structure through the economic cycles of the industries in which it has a presence, while keeping the cost of capital at competitive levels so as to fund Ferroglobe's growth.
-In addition to cash flows from continuing operations, the Company's main sources of capital resources are its Senior Notes with an aggregate principal value of \$350,000 thousand and a multicurrency Revolving Credit Facility with an aggregate principal amount of \$200,000 thousand maturing on February 27, 2021.
+Ferroglobe's core objective is to maintain a balanced and sustainable capital structure through the economic cycles of the industries in which it operates, while keeping the cost of capital at competitive levels.
+In addition to cash flows from continuing operations, the Company's main sources of capital resources are its senior Notes with an aggregate principal value of \$350,000 thousand and the ABL Revolver with an aggregate principal amount of \$100,000 thousand.